9th8/up-to-date-real-world-haskell/5-writing-a-library.md

 find the source of our problem.

-Suppose, for instance, that we write a function that we believe returns a `String`, but we don\'t write a type signature for it.
+Suppose, for instance, that we write a function that we believe returns a `String`, but we don't write a type signature for it.

 :::: captioned-content
 ::: caption